zaidhafeeez/open_wiki/wiki_articles/articles_Articles_with_example_Python_programming_language_code/Here_document.md

 # Here document

-## Article Metadata
+## Metadata

-- **Last Updated:** 2024-12-15T04:26:53.786005+00:00
+- **Last Updated:** 2024-12-03 06:56:09 UTC
 - **Original Article:** [Here document](https://en.wikipedia.org/wiki/Here_document)
 - **Language:** en
 - **Page ID:** 1426425

 ## Summary
 In computing, a here document (here-document, here-text, heredoc, hereis, here-string or here-script) is a file literal or input stream literal: it is a section of a source code file that is treated as if it were a separate file.
 The term is also used for a form of multiline string literals that use similar syntax, preserving line breaks and other whitespace (including indentation) in the text.
-Here documents originate in the Unix shell, and are found in the Bourne shell since 1979, and most sub
+Here documents originate in the Unix shell, and are found in the Bourne shell since 1979, and most subsequent shells.
+Here document-style string literals are found in various high-level languages, notably the Perl programming language (syntax inspired by Unix shell) and languages influenced by Perl, such as PHP and Ruby.
+JavaScript also supports this functionality via template literals, a feature added in its 6th revision (ES6).
+Other high-level languages such as Python, Julia and Tcl have other facilities for multiline strings.
+Here documents can be treated either as files or strings.
+Some shells treat them as a format string literal, allowing variable substitution and command substitution inside the literal.

 ## Categories
+This article belongs to the following categories:

 - Category:Articles with example C++ code
 - Category:Articles with example D code